 It is impossible to list all Egypt historical sites here.
 Browse our website for a more extensive list of places to visit in Egypt.
 We look forward to showing you the wonderful ancient Egypt sites.

-Temples and various sacred buildings have been created by people since the dawn of history and are an inseparable part of our spirituality.
-They express the need for communication with a higher power, and they are an extraordinary testimony of faith, talent and imagination.
+People have created temples and various sacred buildings since the dawn of history and from an inseparable part of our spirituality.
+They express the need for communication with a higher power and serve as an extraordinary testimony of faith, talent, and imagination.
 Where there was a temple, it was thought that man was closer to God.
 Around such a place, life flourished, culture flourished, so it could not be without splendor, traces of which have survived the ages.
 Objects of worship are inscribed in our culture, and have been surprising and moving for centuries.
 They are our heritage and wealth of civilization.
 Their diversity provokes reflection, teaches tolerance, and delights with the depth of the message.Monumental Coptic churches, synagogues, and erected mosques - all of these can be found in Egypt.
 These places are the embodiment of the eternal dream of man to meet God in the temple - at the "gates of heaven" - a meeting that will allow us to understand ourselves.
 In our opinion they are interesting and peaceful places to visit in Egypt.

-Egypt is currently a country that is fairly homogeneous in terms of nationality - 90 percent are considered Egyptians inhabitants of the country.
-The religious landscape is equally monotonous - about 85-90 percent are Muslims, the majority of the rest are Copts.
+Egypt is currently a country that is fairly homogeneous in terms of nationality - 90% are considered Egyptians inhabitants of the country.
+The religious landscape is equally monotonous - about 85-90% are Muslims, the majority of the rest are Copts.
 However, in its thousands of years of history, the lands of Egypt have been home to many nationalities and religions.
 While wandering around Egypt, at almost every step you can find traces of various cultures and nations for whom the country on the Nile was their native place.
 This is especially so in the north of Egypt.

-Below, we present some valuable sacred Egypt historical sites and places to visit in Egypt that are important.
-These are Cairo Egypt sites, and famous sites in Egypt that are visited throughout your tour of the country.
+Below, we present some valuable sacred Egypt historical sites and places to visit in Egypt of particular religious importance.
+You’ll visit these Cairo, Egypt sites and other famous sites in Egypt throughout your tour of the country.

 The mosque is also known as the Alabaster Mosque is a mosque in the Egyptian capital, Cairo, within the Cairo Citadel.
 It was built in a typical Ottoman style in the years 1824–1848 at the behest of the Egyptian Kedyv Muhammad Ali.
 The Muhammad Ali Mosque is one of the most iconic Cairo Egypt sites and is one of the most popular places to visit in Egypt.

 The mosque is in Coptic Cairo district, Egypt.
-It was the first mosque built in Africa, and was funded by the Muslim military commander, Amr Ibn al-As in 641.
+It was the first mosque built in Africa, funded by the Muslim military commander, Amr Ibn al-As in 641.

-Church of the Virgin Mary - a Coptic church in Cairo, one of the oldest in Egypt.
+Church of the Virgin Mary is a Coptic church in Cairo and one of the oldest in Egypt.
 The history of the church dates back to the end of the 3rd century.
-The name of the Hanging Church comes from the location of the nave above the gate leading to the Babylonian Fortress, a Roman fortress in old Coptic Cairo.
+The name of the Hanging Church comes from the location of the nave above the gate leading to the Babylonian Fortress: a Roman fortress in old Coptic Cairo.
 You enter the temple via twenty-nine steps.

-St. Sergius Church (Abu Sarga) - one of Egypt historical sites
+St. Sergius Church (Abu Sarga) - One of the oldest religious Egypt historical sites

-Ben Ezra Synagogue - one of Egypt sites
+Ben Ezra Synagogue - One of the oldest Jewish Egypt sites

 The synagogue in the Old Cairo district of Cairo is one of the oldest in Egypt.
 The synagogue is located on the site of an earlier built Coptic church.
 The church was sold to the then large Jewish community in order to raise funds to pay taxes levied on the Copts.
 The synagogue was named after the 12th-century rabbi of Jerusalem, Abraham Ben Ezra, who restored it.

-Maimonides Synagogue - one of the must see things in Egypt
+Maimonides Synagogue - One of the many must-see things in Egypt

 There are places in Egypt so unique and unusual that it's hard to believe they exist.
-See the most stunning natural landscapes of the land of the pharaohs, which are among the best places to visit in Egypt!
+See the most stunning natural landscapes of the land of the pharaohs - among the best places to visit in Egypt!

 This is the main attraction of Farafra Oasis in western Egypt.
 Light sand and sculptures shaped by sandstorms create an interesting, fairy-tale landscape.

 These are artificial cascading waterfalls in the desert located near the Fayoum oasis.
-Being in Fayoum you must visit this place whic is one of the famous sites in Egypt.
-The sound of water, fresh air, and a desert in the distance, it's one of the must see things in Egypt.
-In 2012 Wadi el Rayan was inscribed on the UNESCO World List.
+While visiting Fayoum, you must visit this place as it is one of the famous sites in Egypt.
+With the sound of water, fresh air, and a desert in the distance, it's one of the top must-see things in Egypt.
+In 2012, Wadi el Rayan was inscribed on the UNESCO World List.

-Magic lake in the oasis of Fayoum - one of the natural Egypt sites
+Magic lake in the oasis of Fayoum - One of the most beautiful natural Egypt sites

 This freshwater lake is located in the desert and surrounded by tall sand dunes.
 It changes the color of its water depending on the sun exposure throughout the day.
 It's a great place in Egypt for sandboarding.

 The Red Sea is the warmest sea on our planet.
-Its temperature never drops below 19° C, which allows for water sports and swimming all year round.
+Its temperature never drops below 19° C, allowing for water sports and swimming all year round.
 It is a paradise for divers and snorkeling enthusiasts due to the beautiful coral reefs and lots of exotic fish.
-Kitesurfing and other water sports are popular with those who like a little adventure on the water, and the waters of the Red Sea also attract avid anglers from all over the world.
+Kitesurfing and other water sports are popular with those who like a little adventure on the water.
+The waters of the Red Sea also attract avid anglers from all over the world.